thinkbeforecoding/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

   for this bounded context?
 - What trade-offs did we evaluate?
 - What alternatives did we consider?

-# Implementation Details
-Describe significant features of the implementation with references to the code.
-Highlight any specific technologies (including any relevant trade-offs and alternatives).
-Provide significantly more detail for those BCs that use CQRS/ES.
-Significantly less detail for more "traditional" implementations such as CRUD.

 The team decided that they would try to implement the first bounded context without using event sourcing in order to keep things simple.